10 Viewpoints on the Golden Gate Bridge

 However, if you approach San Francisco and the Golden Gate Bridge from the north on Highway 101, the view of both is initially blocked by the Marin Headlands.
 However, if you drive through the Waldo Tunnel between the Golden Gate Bridge and Sausalito, you have the first view of the city and the bridge at the southern exit from the tunnel.

-Distance to the Golden Gate Bridge: 5 km
+Distance to Golden Gate Bridge: 5 km.

 Travel Arrangements:

-Arrival by plane, bus or train*.
+For example, book yours here Arrival by plane, bus or train*.
 Lufthansa, United and others fly to San Francisco and Los Angeles.

 Hotels in California: